-First, gather all of your tax documents and information.
+First, gather all your tax documents and information.

 - Deduction and Credit Information: Home mortgage interest, property taxes, day care, and education expenses are common deductions and credits.

-- Social Security Cards: You need a card for each person you’ll list on your tax return – having the card is the best way to verify you have the correct number or numbers.
+- Social Security Cards: You need a card for each person you’ll list on your tax return – having the card is the best way to verify you have the correct number.

 - Birthdays: You will need the birth dates for you, your spouse and your dependents.

 You can find more information on what you need to gather at IRS.gov Free File.